s312569/clj-biosequence/README.md

 - A very simple persistence mechanism.
 - Mechanisms for lazy processing of sequences from very large sequence files.
 - Interfaces for search and retrieval of sequences from online databases.
+- Translation functions for DNA and RNA sequences.
+- ID mapping functionality using the Uniprot websites ID mapping tool.

 Written by biologists and not computer scientists so improvements and suggestions welcome.